thinkb4/a-walk-in-javascript/day_05.md

 > The **iterator protocol** defines a standard way to produce a sequence of values (either finite or infinite), and potentially a return value when all values have been generated.
 >
-> An object is an iterator when it implements a `next()` method...
+> An object is an iterator when it implements a `next()` method with the following semantics:
 >
+> **Property:**
+> `next`
+>
+> **Value**
+> A zero arguments function that returns an object with at least the following two properties:
+>
+> - `done` (boolean)
+>   - Has the value `true` if the iterator is past the end of the iterated sequence.
+In this case value optionally specifies the return `value` of the iterator.
+>   - Has the value `false` if the iterator was able to produce the next value in the sequence.
+This is equivalent of not specifying the `done` property altogether.
+> - `value` - any JavaScript value returned by the iterator.
+Can be omitted when `done` is `true`.
+>
+> The `next` method always has to return an object with appropriate properties including `done` and `value`.
+If a non-object value gets returned (such as `false` or `undefined`), a TypeError ("iterator.next() returned a non-object value") will be thrown.
+>
 > Source: [MDN - The iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol)

-Essentially this protocols define and interface to iterate in a consistent way across implementations opening the door for you to define your own iterables taking control of the iteration steps in super granular way.
+Essentially this protocols defines and interface to iterate in a consistent way across implementations opening the door for you to define your own iterables taking control of the iteration steps in a super granular way.

 Also a big section of the Chapter 3 of Your Don't Know Js - ES6 & Beyond is dedicated to iterators.
 Let's read how it starts: